Lisa Love (coach): Texas–Arlington

 Love was named head coach of the Texas–Arlington Mavericks in 1982.
 During her seven seasons as head coach, Love compiled a 199–78 overall record, and was undefeated in regular season Southland Conference play.
 She was named Tachikara/AVCA Division I National Coach of the Year in 1988.

 Southern California

 Love became only the fourth head coach of the USC Trojans women's volleyball program in 1989.
-She held the position until 1998, and served as an associate athletic director from 1991-2001.
+She held the position until 1998, and served as an associate athletic director from 1991 to 2001.
 From 2001 to 2005 Love held the position of senior associate athletics director.
 As head coach, she led the Trojans to a 205–93 record, nine NCAA Division I Volleyball Tournament berths and eight finishes in the national top 15.
 Love became associate athletic director in 1991, while still head coach of the volleyball team.
 Love was named Pac-10 Coach of the Year in 1998.
-She also served two stints as vice president of Pac-10 Conference, 1992-92 and 2001-2002.
-While at USC Love served as AVCA president from 1997–98 and as the chair of the NCAA Division I Volleyball Committee.
+She also served two stints as vice president of Pac-10 Conference, 1992-92 and 2001–2002.
+While at USC Love served as AVCA president from 1997 to 1998 and as the chair of the NCAA Division I Volleyball Committee.